+Postcolonial studies explores the colonial encounter and its consequences, and the Department of English at CUHK offers one of the leading scholarly communities in Hong Kong devoted to this field of enquiry.
+Indeed, our Department boasts internationally renowned full-time faculty who specialize in the many various aspects of postcolonial studies.
 The Department furthermore has a great reputation for work in World Literature.
 World Literature primarily involves a focus on literary texts that circulate and spread beyond their place of origin, thus creating new dynamics and contexts - as well as challenges and problems.
 Studying World Literature in Hong Kong is particularly resonant, given the latter’s unique history and location.
 Many Faculty Members are engaged in research related to World Literature.

 and guest talks by leading figures in literary studies such as Bill Ashcroft, Graham Huggan, and Longxi Zhang, the Department offers an unrivaled forum for discussing and testing new ideas and thoughts in postcolonial studies and world literature.